-We live in an uncertain era during which global issues increasingly affect our daily lives.
-Forces associated with globalisation and the rise of international institutions as important collective decision-making bodies have all undermined the sovereign state's position as the key (or only) actor in world affairs.
-But the world still remains beset with problems: we face threats from transnational terrorism, pandemic diseases, environmental degradation, human rights atrocities, war, weapons of mass destruction, and global injustices that existing international institutions seem ill-equipped to resolve.
+We live in an uncertain and challenging era where global issues increasingly affect our local daily lives.
+Forty years of uneven globalisation has been accompanied by the rise of corporations, regional and international institutions, and international nongovernmental agencies.
+As important influencers of decision-making, these agencies have both undermined and transformed the nation state's position as the key actor in world affairs.
+Despite national, regional and global intergovernmental and multistakeholder governance efforts, the world remains beset with problems.
+These range from transnational terrorism, pandemic disease, human rights atrocities, war, weapons of mass destruction and global injustices from deep gender inequality to the dramatic, new and daunting sustainability challenges including of climate change that existing institutions seem ill-equipped to resolve.
 How should these challenges be met?
-Should states be responsible for solving new global problems, or should international institutions like the United Nations take a wider role?
-Is there an emerging 'global civil society' and, if so, how is it seeking to influence world affairs?
-How should we address other important issues such as the world's economic division into the 'North' and the 'South'; the worldwide problem of environmental degradation; and the continued suffering of people in countries that are beset by civil war, famine, or political oppression?
+Can states acting alone solve these old and new global problems as the new populist nationalism appears to believe?
+Or should regional and international institutions and new multistakeholder governance organisations play a larger role?
+How should we address other important issues such as the world's economic division into the rich, developed 'North' and the poor, developing 'South'?

-This unit aims to provide students with an introduction to the process, substance, and changing nature of international relations, including a basic knowledge of some key theoretical debates in the field.
-After completing this course students will have a broad understanding of international relations, which will serve as a useful base for the more advanced international politics courses offered by the Program in Politics and International Relations.
+This unit aims to provide students with an introduction to the process, substance, and changing nature of international relations and world politics, including a basic knowledge of some key theoretical debates in the field.
+After completing this unit students will have a broad understanding of international relations, which will serve as a useful base for the more advanced international politics units offered by the Program in Politics and

 |Unit name||Introduction to International Relations|

 School of Social Sciences

 Zoe Jay (Hobart); Assoc Prof Fred Gale (Launceston and Off Campus)

 - Domestic students

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.